Saturday, January 16, 2016

 ...root beer!

-The Monarch Beverage Company of Atlanta acquired Dad's from IC Industries of Chicago in 1986.
-At that time Dad's was distributed by the Coca-Cola bottler network, sold 12 million cases annually, and held the second largest share of the root beer category behind A & W.
+In 1986, Monarch Beverage Company of Atlanta acquired Dad’s from IC Industries of Chicago.
+At that time, Dad’s was distributed by the Coca-Cola bottler network.
+It sold 12 million cases annually and held the second-largest share of the root beer category behind A&W.

-In 2007 Dad's Root Beer was purchased from Monarch, along with the Bubble Up, Dr. Wells, and Sun Crest brands, by Hedinger Brands, LLC and licensed to The Dad's Root Beer Company, LLC.
+In 2007, Hedinger Brands, LLC purchased Dad’s Root Beer from Monarch, along with the Bubble Up, Dr. Wells, and Sun Crest brands.
+It then licensed them to The Dad’s Root Beer Company, LLC.
 The company headquarters is now located in Jasper, Indiana.

 Nutrition 12 oz (from the bottle)